alexgibson/monosyn/README.md

 Web Audio synthesiser with a Node powered modulation controller.

-Features a dual oscillator subtractive synth on desktop browsers.
-Connect your mobile browser to act as a real-time filter control.
+Monosyn is a 49 key, monophonic, subtractive synthesizer for desktop browsers.
+It features dual oscillators, biquad filter and envelope controls.
+Connect your mobile device to act as a touch-based realtime filter modulation control.

-Built using Web Audio API, Node.js, Express & Socket.io.
+Monosyn is built using Web Audio API, Node.js, Express & Socket.io.

 TODO
 ----